manhbd2/web-reversing/README.md

 Each of the chapters will have at least 1 flag formatted as `flag{FL4G_H3RE}`, you can submit the md5 hash of the flag in [Github Issues](https://github.com/Ciarands/web-reversing/issues/new?template=solved-challenge.md) to be added to the winners section.

-*Challenges arent necesseraly in order of difficulty, points should instead be used determine difficulty of each challenge.*
+*Challenges arent necessarily in order of difficulty, points should instead be used determine difficulty of each challenge.*

 ## Winners
 - [@pawhash](https://github.com/pawhash) - 60 point(s)